bloovis/csup.mirror/www/crscope.md

 The entry fields are persistent, and won't be erased if you hit Enter to do a search, which allows you to edit them after a search.

+* **Go forward and back in search results**.
+In cscope, you could only go forward in the search results by hitting Space.
+In crscope, you can also go back by hitting Backspace.

+## Curses-based interface

 Aside from completions and search field editing, the default curses-based user interface is as close to cscope as possible, including key bindings and display format.

+The screen is divided into two sections: a large top section that contains the search results, and a smaller bottom section that contains the search entry fields.
+Switch between the two sections using the Tab (`C-i`) key.
+In each section, you can move from one line to another using the Down, Up, `C-n`, and `C-p` keys.

+In the search result section, hit the Enter key to run your editor on the selected file and jump to the selected line number.

+In the search entry fields, you can use Emacs-style editing keys.
+Hit the ? key to show possible completions.
+Hit Enter to perform a search.

+There are four search entry fields:

+* **Inexact name search**: Use this to find a name without having to specify its class or module qualifications.
+For example, search for `initialize` to find all methods called `initialize`, regardless of enclosing class.
+* **Exact name search**: Use this to find a fully-qualified name.
+For example, search for `Class1.initialize` to find the `initialize` method in the class `Class1`.
+* **Regexp search**: Use this to perform an egrep (grep -E) search.
+This is useful for finding all occurrences of a particular method, since crscope doesn't do that in its name searches.
+* **File search**: Use this to search for all filenames containing the specified string.
+  This is handy if you can't remember the exact name or full path for a particular file.

+Press `C-d` (Control-D) to quit.

+## Line-oriented interface

-Crscope also has a line-oriented mode that is identical to cscope's, but with a limited set of search types.
+Crscope has a line-oriented mode whose interface is identical to cscope's, but with a limited set of search types.
 Start the line-oriented mode with the `-l` option.
-This mode is used by MicroEMACS, and it could possibly be used other editors that I'm not aware of that have cscope integration.
+This mode is used by MicroEMACS, and it could possibly be used other editors that have cscope integration.
 This mode implements only the following search types:

 * 0 - non-exact name search (partially-qualified or unqualified names)
 * 1 - exact name search (fully-qualified names)
 * 6 - regular expression search
 * 7 - file search

-Crscope attempts to define method and class names using a qualified syntax of the form `Class1.Class2[...].MethodName`, where nested classes are separated with periods.
-This is slightly different from the scoping syntax used in Crystal, but it allows for a consistent and simple naming scheme.
+## Files

 Crscope uses two files:

-* The optional file `crscope.files`, which contains a list of files to search.
+* `crscope.files`: an optional file that contains a list of files to search.
 If this file doesn't exist, crscope will parse the files you specify on the command line.
 Unlike cscope, crscope will not automatically search files in the current directory if you don't specify any files on the command line or in `crscope.files`.
-* Crscope writes the result of its file parsing to `crscope.out`, which is a plain text file that can be edited if necessary.
+* `crscope.out`: the file that crscope creates to save the result of its file parsing.
+  It is a plain text file that you can edit if necessary.
 Use the `-d` option to prevent crscope from rebuilding this file at startup.

+## Environment Variables

 Crscope uses the following environment variables: